 First, consider how much each lender is offering.
-It may be tempting to pick the offer with the most favorable APR, but locking in a smaller loan than you need — even at a lower rate — won’t help cover a cash-flow gap.
+It may be tempting to pick the offer with the most favorable rate, but locking in a smaller loan than you need — even at a lower rate — won’t help cover a cash-flow gap.
 (On the flip side, taking out more financing than you need can leave you on the hook paying more than you can afford.)

-Next, consider the loan repayment term.
-A short term loan will reach maturity in 18 months or less while a long term loan repayment period can last up to 5 years.
-You need to know what time frame works best for your business, and for the specific investment you’re making.
+Also, consider the loan repayment term.
+A short-term loan will reach maturity in approximately 18 months or less, while a longer term loan repayment period could last 5 years or more.
+You need to know what time frame works best for your business and specific investment.

 Finally, consider whether your business is in a position to repay the loan.
 If the loan payments dramatically shrink your cash flow, you’ll have to consider how comfortable you’ll be working with a smaller margin for the duration of the payoff term.

 As you set out to secure funding for your small business, a short-term loan repayment calculator is an excellent place to start.
 By experimenting with different loan amounts, rates and terms, you’ll come away with a clearer understanding of what you can and cannot afford, as well as what repayment terms are manageable given your cash flow.